reflectoring/reflectoring.github.io/_posts/2021-07-25-zero-downtime-deployments.md

 With feature flags, we can deploy database changes and code any time we want, and activate them at any time after the deployment.

-This tutorial provides a step-by-step guide on how to release database changes and the corresponding code changes safely and with no downtime using Spring Boot, Flyway, and feature flags implemented with [LaunchDarkly](https://launchdarkly.com).
+This tutorial provides a step-by-step guide on how to release database changes and the corresponding code changes safely and with no downtime using Spring Boot, Flyway, and feature flags implemented with a feature flagging platform like [LaunchDarkly](https://launchdarkly.com).

 ## Example Use Case: Splitting One Database Column into Two